khaldi-med/Born2beRoot/notes.md

 #### Restarting a Suspended Job

-The bg command, with the syntax **bg {%#}** (where # is the job number) can be used to restart a specified background job that has been suspended.
+* The bg command, with the syntax **bg {%#}** (where # is the job number) can be used to restart a specified background job that has been suspended.
 If there is only one job running in the background, then you do not have to specify the number.
 You can type bg % to restart it.

+#### Bringing a Job to the Foreground

+* If you need to bring a job from the background to the foreground, use the fg command, with the syntax fg {%#}(where # is the job number).
+You do not have to enter a number after the percent sign if there is only one job running in the background.